ahadas/ahadas.github.io/_posts/2022-6-7-mtv-on-openshift-local.md

 $ crc start
 ```

 Next. we will extend the filesystem to consume the additional space.
-In order to do that, we need to login to the virtual machine using:
+In order to do that, we need to log in to the virtual machine using:
 ```bash
 $ ssh -i ~/.crc/machines/crc/id_ecdsa -o StrictHostKeyChecking=no core@192.168.130.11
 ```